QCPolmer/LabyOs-labyrinth-OS-/README.txt

 The concept is simple: a stand alone no-backend web page editor.
 It takes a zip file in, can edit it and save it.

-Can test web pages on the same page, and use single-file html files can be ran in parts of the file tree like local programs.
+Can test web pages on the same page, and single-file html files can be ran in parts of the file tree like local programs.

 There is an 'API' button on page, it shows some stuff that it can do.